arex1337/lichesspuzzle/README.md

 ## About

-The purpose of this Zulip bot is to post the daily chess puzzle from lichess.org in a specfic topic in a specific stream at a specific time of day.
+The purpose of this Zulip bot is to automatically post the daily chess puzzle from lichess.org in a specfic topic in a specific stream at a specific time of day every day.
 [Read more about Lichess here.](https://lichess.org/about)

 ## Setup